SAV Blog

 Calvert County 7th Graders Make a Difference!

 The Daily Press reports that ‘anti-pollution’ efforts in the Chesapeake Bay are working to restore submerged aquatic vegetation (SAV)!
-The article sites an ongoing study that has tracked SAV since 1984 – this is what our 7th graders from Calvert County contribute too!
+The article sites an ongoing study that has tracked SAV since 1984 – this is what our 7th graders from Calvert County contribute to!
 The information collected by our 7th graders each year is submitted and being used to prove that our save the bay efforts are working and making a positive impact on the health of the Chesapeake Bay.
 Click the picture to read the full article.

 SAV Biodiversity